PaulWheatcroft/CarpBuzz/README.md

 - catch.fish
 - messages

-The fisheries collection is broken down in to the 4 sub-collection you see above following best practice.
+The fisheries collection is broken down in to the 4 sub-collections you see above following best practice.
 The fisheries.contact can be considered as the primary collection as the individual documents generate the ID that links the the other subcollections.
 This fishery ID is also used to link the reviews collection and both of the catch collections.

 When a fishery is deleted by an administrator the fisheries.facilities, fisheries.payment and fisheries.tickets are removed whilst fisheries.contact is given a hidden value and remains in the collections.
 This keeps the integrity of the catch.report and catch.fish data.

-The catch collection is divided in 2 so that fish caught are indivually recorded making further enhancements using the data possible such as returning fish date georaphically or returning information based on type or size.
+The catch collection is divided in 2 so that fish caught are individually recorded making further enhancements using the data possible such as returning fish date geographically or returning information based on type or size.

 https://lucid.app/lucidchart/invitations/accept/inv_7b410190-ce33-47a5-80bd-387f7c72f0c6